-Tip: Powerade is only useful if you are an athlete needing to replace your electrolytes due to vigorous exercise.
+A specific use.
+Powerade is not a good drink to consume when you are sedentary.
+It is only useful if you are an athlete needing to replace your electrolytes.

-One article in The New York Times provides guidance about sports drinks like Powerade and Gatorade.
-The author states that sports drinks are only needed for top athletes and during very long periods of exercise.
+Water.
+An article in The New York Times provides guidance about sports drinks like Powerade and Gatorade.
+Sports drinks are only needed for top athletes and during long workouts.

 Sports drinks serve a purpose among elite athletes and those who exercise for long periods.
 But for those who exercise at a moderate intensity for an hour or less, water is probably the better choice.The Claim: For Better Hydration

-Powerade is effective only for the purpose it is intended.
-If you exercising, it is useful for replacing electrolytes.
+In exercising, Powerade is useful for replacing electrolytes.
 In other times in your life, I would skip it.
-Powerade would be no better than sugary sodas.
+Powerade is no better than sugary sodas.